aquasecurity/kube-hunter/src/README.md

 ##### ActiveHunter
-An ActiveHunter will be subscribed to events (and therefore operate) only kube-hunter is running in active scanning mode.
+An ActiveHunter will be subscribed to events (and therefore operate) only if kube-hunter is running in active scanning mode.
 Implementing an Active Hunter is the same as implementing a regular Hunter, you just need to inherit from `ActiveHunter`
 Example:
 ```python